ricardopereira/Smartime/README.md

 ###### Queue Management System

 Smartime is a queue management system that monetize the time of the customer.
 Customers no longer have to stand in a line or sit in the waiting area and waiting for their turn to be served.
-The customer can leave the waiting are without having to worry about missing their turn.
+The customer can leave the waiting area without having to worry about missing their turn.

 ![Smartime demo][demo]